Wizards clamp down on defense, halt losing streak with a win for the road

 Washington reversed a trend from the past two games when it looked lethargic and fell into big holes from the outset.
 The Wizards trailed 30-15 against the Grizzlies and 20-5 against the Bucks.
 The difference in energy was immediately apparent as they jumped out to a 17-11 lead and shot 54.5 percent from the field in the first quarter.

 Dinwiddie had been in a bit of a slump, scoring in double figures just once in the previous four games.
-The fact that he was on the floor Wednesday was already a step forward as he hadn’t been playing the second game of back-to-backs, but his triple-double — fueled by his two-man play with Harrell — had to be encouraging for Unseld.
+The fact that he was on the floor Wednesday was already a step forward because he hadn’t been playing the second game of back-to-backs, but his triple-double — fueled by his two-man play with Harrell — had to be encouraging for Unseld.